canonical/mongodb-operator/documentation/tutorial.md

 sudo snap install juju --classic
 ```

 Juju already has a built-in knowledge of LXD and how it works, so there is no additional setup or configuration needed.
 A controller will be used to deploy and control Charmed MongoDB.
 All we need to do is run the following command to bootstrap a Juju controller named ‘overlord’ to LXD.
-This bootstrapping processes can take several minutes depending on how provisioned (RAM, CPU,etc) your machine is:
+This bootstrapping processes can take several minutes depending on how provisioned (RAM, CPU, etc.) your machine is:
 ```shell
 juju bootstrap localhost overlord
 ```